04. June 2021

 In view of the present public health situation, the Imre Kertész Kolleg is adopting the following measures:

-Our traditional Monday Seminar meetings with personal presence have been cancelled until further notice.
-In the meantime, the seminars are held on Monday at 4 p.m. as a web-based discussion of pre-circulated texts.
+Our traditional seminar meetings are held on Monday at 4 p.m. as a web-based discussion of pre-circulated texts.
 Should you be interested in joining us, please send a short message to Diana Joseph.
 You will receive the invitation link shortly before the meeting.

 09. April 2020